Illinois Probationary License Program License Surrender Process

 Important: This is the license surrender process for the Illinois Probationary License Program ONLY.
 Please contact the Illinois Secretary of State if you need to surrender your license for any other reason.

-To receive your Illinois probationary driver’s license from the Illinois Secretary of State, you must surrender your valid (not expired) Illinois driver’s license to National Safety Council.
+To receive your Illinois probationary driver’s license from the Illinois Secretary of State, you must surrender your valid (not expired) Illinois driver’s license to the Illinois Secretary of State.

 Complete this step as soon as possible, at least two weeks prior to your suspension date.